martinpihrt/OSPy-plugins/plugins/energy_meter/README.md

 ## History, prices and tariffs

 The overview and history show L1, L2, L3 and total values for import and export, live power, today, yesterday, current month and current year.
 Responsive graphs offer 7-, 30- and 365-day views and history can be downloaded as CSV.
 Local JSON history is supported without another plug-in; SQL history and dual local-plus-SQL logging require Database Connector.
 Record retention is configurable and zero means unlimited.
+Boolean settings use the standard OSPy switches, while each tariff uses localized Monday-through-Sunday buttons to select its active days.

 Set a currency, default import price and default feed-in price.
 Optional tariffs match weekdays and time ranges, including ranges crossing midnight.
 The first matching tariff is used.
 The tariff identifier and the actual import and feed-in prices are written to each interval, so changing prices later does not recalculate historical costs or income.